I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_vidpn_hw_capability.md

 ## Members

+`DriverRotation`

+A UINT value that describes the capability of the display miniport driver to display a rotated image.

+If set to a nonzero value, the driver uses software or the system-supplied graphics engine to generate the rotated image and then uses display pipeline hardware to display the rotated image.

+If set to 0, the driver uses display pipeline hardware to directly generate the rotated image.

+`DriverScaling`

+A UINT value that describes the capability of the display miniport driver to display a scaled image.

+If set to a nonzero value, the driver uses software or the system-supplied graphics engine to scale the on-screen image and then uses display pipeline hardware to display the scaled image.

+If set to 0, the driver uses display pipeline hardware to directly generate the scaled image.

 `DriverCloning`

 A UINT value that describes the capability of the display miniport driver to display a cloned image.